Bayesian spatio-temporal weighted regression for integrating missing and misaligned environmental data: Application to PM 2.5 mapping in Northern California

-The full model includes all features above and allows the spatial extent over which AOD influences PM$_{2.5}$ to vary based on smoke plumes via $\log\{\xi_1(\mathbf s,t)\}=\alpha_0+\alpha_1\,I(\mathbf s,t)+\nu,\qquad \nu\sim N(0,\sigma_\nu^2)$.
-To help estimation, when $I(\mathbf s,t)=0$, we placed a strong point-mass prior on $\xi_1(\mathbf s,t)$ centered at 2.0 for $r=10$ and 1.0 for $r=20$ (values obtained under the varying coefficient model).
+The full model includes the varying coefficient specification above and allows the spatial extent over which AOD influences PM$_{2.5}$ to vary based on smoke plumes via $\log\{\xi_1(\mathbf s,t)\}=\alpha_0+\alpha_1\,I(\mathbf s,t)+\nu,\qquad \nu\sim N(0,\sigma_\nu^2)$.
+To help estimation, when $I(\mathbf s,t)=0$, we placed a strong point-mass prior on $\xi_1(\mathbf s,t)$ centered at the posterior median of the samples obtained under the varying coefficient model.
+We assume normal priors for $\mathbf \alpha$ and inverse-gamma for $\sigma_\nu^2$.
 Under this approach, we effectively only estimated the effect of $I(\mathbf s,t)$ through $\alpha_1$.
-The MCMC algorithms used for inference can be found under Appendix \ref{sec:MCMC_Appendix}.
-Convergence was assessed using the Gelman-Rubin test and effective sample size.
-Each model was run for 25000 MCMC iterations, with the first 12500 samples used as warm-up and retaining the latter 12500 of the samples for inference.
+The MCMC algorithms used for inference can be found under Appendix D in the Supplementary Material.
+Convergence was assessed using the Gelman-Rubin test.
+Each model was run for 25000-50000 MCMC iterations, with the first 50\% of the samples used as warm-up and retaining the latter half for inference.
 As a benchmark, we also fit a collocated linear model where we aggregated and averaged AOD data within a 5 km radius around each station on each day.

 \newcolumntype{C}[1]{>{ \arraybackslash}p{#1}}

 We assumed independent Gaussian errors as our primary objective is to characterize the spatio-temporal dependence of PM$_{2.5}$ on AOD.
 We intentionally excluded additional meteorological covariates to isolate this relationship and better understand the spatio-temporal patterns driven by AOD and wildfire smoke presence.